 Day 1: The Iran – Pakistan border crossing at Mirjaveh – Taftan

 Crossing the border is easy.
 On the Iranian side your passport will be checked and stamped, nothing more.
-Our bags weren’t scanned.
-On the Pakistani side they check your passport, and you must fill in an entry form.
+There is a bag scanner, but they didn’t scan out bags.
+On the Pakistani side, they check your passport, and you must fill in an entry form.
 The whole process takes about 45 minutes.

 You can change money at the border at terrible rates.
 Bargain hard, but be friendly.
 The sharks prefer dollars over Iranian rials.
 Unless you are traveling by car and need to refuel, don’t change more than $50.